idanhom/LinkedIn-Recruiter_Personal_Message/README.md

 - Enhance the message generation by adhering to Cialdini's principles of persuasion.
 -add Title: Sebratec - Your Growth.
 Our Goal.
 - change message in chatgpt to:
-- "I am contacting you because we are hiring for a position that you seem to be highly qualified for.
+- I contacted you because we are hiring for a position that you seem to be highly qualified for.
 Check out the the job ad and if it looks interesting, I offer to pitch your profile directly to Troy, who is in charge of the recruitment process.
+Alternatively, if you know someone who might be a better fit for this role, feel free to pass this along to them.
 - at the end: "How do you want to proceed, Mohan?"
 - after the output is printed, ask if "happy? otherwise, create another draft and output in another notepad document
 - Look more closely at https://github.com/bonigarcia/webdrivermanager/ for automated driver download